KUET-CSE-2K21/TLE/README.md

 TLE is a Discord bot centered around Competitive Programming.

+Join our [TLE Community Server](https://discord.gg/eYNJsDhwdN) to use the bot and get the latest updates!

 **NOTE:** This is a fork of the [original TLE](https://github.com/cheran-senthil/TLE) by [cheran-senthil](https://github.com/cheran-senthil).

 ## Main features